TonyMontana-dev/Fall2024CAP/README.md

 On the Decode page, I have updated the decryption logic to handle the metadata received from the backend.
 The decrypted data is now reconstructed into its original binary format and downloaded with the correct file name and type.
 These improvements ensure that users can upload, encrypt, decrypt, and download files without losing integrity or metadata.
 Unfortunately, my free tier plan blocks me from properly testing the encryption and decryption of larger files.

-## From the previous update:
-In previous weeks I have cloned the envshare.dev website repository and tried to understand its logic.
+In previous weeks, I have cloned the envshare.dev website repository and tried to understand its logic.
 I wanted to clone this repository because the website has some of the features I was looking for and it is similar to the website I am creating.
 This week I created a new repository with a new Next.js project and I have implemented most of the website demo.
 There are various adjustments to be made, but the general idea of what I researched was implemented.

 I started by creating a new project with Next.js using the latest version available.
 Then I started building the main layout and index page for the website with a navigation menu with the following pages:
 Encode (where we will encrypt our files)